chirkov86/JS-refcards/README.md

 **Webpack** makes bundles from js, css or other files, e.g. `1.js`, `2.js` -> `bundle.js`.
 Webpack allows using the `import` and `export` statements.\
 Using the import and export statements is a way to split large files into smaller, reusable modules of code.
-- `export` = “export this JavaScript so it can be used elsewhere in the project",\
+- `export` = “export this JavaScript so it can be used elsewhere in the project"
-e.g. `export default 'I am an exported string';`
-- `import` = "import JavaScript into this file so I can work with its code",\
+- `import` = "import JavaScript into this file so I can work with its code"
-e.g. `import string1 from './models/Search';`

 ```javascript
 // declare default export in Search.js